asapSAGNIK/P.L.A.T.E/docs/app-flow.md

 ### 1. Landing Page
 - Welcome screen with app introduction
-- Sign in/Register options
+- **Sign in with Google (Supabase Auth) only**
 - Quick feature overview
 - Optional demo mode

 ### 2. Authentication Flow
-#### Registration
-1. User clicks "Register"
-2. Fill registration form:
-   - Email
-   - Password
-   - Basic profile info
-   - Optional: Dietary preferences
-3. Email verification
-4. Welcome onboarding

-#### Login
+#### Google Sign-In (Supabase)
-1. User clicks "Sign In"
+1. User clicks "Sign in with Google"
-2. Enter credentials
-3. Optional: Remember me
+2. Authenticates via Google (Supabase Auth UI)
-4. Redirect to dashboard
+3. On success, user is redirected to dashboard
+4. Session is managed by Supabase; JWT is issued by Supabase and sent with API requests

 ### 3. Main Application Flow